 Residents and clinical fellows receive four weeks of vacation per year.

-Residents/Fellows who have papers accepted for presentation (platform or poster) at scientific meetings may have reasonable travel expenses reimbursed up to $2,000 in a given academic year.
-Sharing of hotel rooms, economy airfares, and other measures to stretch travel dollars are encouraged.
+Residents/fellows who have first-authored abstracts accepted for presentation (platform or poster) at scientific meetings may have reasonable travel expenses reimbursed up to $2,000 in a given academic year.

 Brigham and Women’s Hospital is located in Boston, Massachusetts, affording our residents access to the many amenities of Boston and New England.